Six Reasons Students Choose Austin Grad

-Austin Grad discharges its mission through a single focus of theological studies that is represented in its two degree programs, the Bachelor of Arts in Christian Studies and the Master of Arts in Theological Studies, as well as through a variety of programs and activities.
+Austin Grad discharges its mission through a single focus of theological studies that is represented in its two degree programs, the Bachelor of Arts in Christian Studies and the Master of Arts in Christian Ministry, as well as through a variety of programs and activities.

 Courses of study provide instruction for those preparing for service as ministers, missionaries, or other vocations, as well as for university students and other interested persons who may not wish to pursue a degree.
 Seminars and lecture series provide continuing education for churches and church leaders.
 Publications incorporating faculty research extend the services of Austin Grad to an even wider audience.

 Regular occasions for community worship, such as chapel services, place all of these programs and activities in a context of commitment to the glory of God.

 We acknowledge one God, the Creator of heaven and earth, revealed in the Old and New Testaments as Father, Son, and Holy Spirit.
 We believe in the uniqueness and finality of God’s revelation in the life, death, and resurrection of Jesus Christ, and in the ultimate triumph of his kingdom.